pat246/spring-data-entry/README.md

 # spring-data-entry
 ## Overview
-Spring data rest based service to manage domain objects
+Spring data rest based service to manage domain objects.
+On top of spring data rest, it provides custom json response to cater to react front-end.
+Use this along with UI project at <a href="https://github.com/pat246/data-entry">Data Entry UI</a>

 ## Versions
 1. Java - 1.8